 In Kansas, the most common bills of sale include a general bill of sale, a bill of sale for a vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-In Kansas, you need a bill of sale to register a vehicle only if the vehicle is an antique that is 35 years or older and if it doesn’t have a title.
+Sometimes, yes.
+In Kansas, you need a bill of sale to register a vehicle only if the vehicle is an antique that is 35 years or older or if it doesn't have a title.
 In that instance, you would complete Form TR-312.
 To register a vehicle in Kansas, you need to ensure that you have the title to the vehicle.

 Although a bill of sale isn't a necessity in Kansas to register most vehicles, it is still an excellent record for your personal use.
 According to the Kansas Department of Revenues, Division of Vehicles, the registration process, also known as the titling process, depends on whether the vehicle is new or used.

 For a used vehicle, you will complete the titling and registration process at the County Treasurer's Office.
 You'll need a title for the vehicle.
 The back of the title must be completed.
 If necessary, the seller can use Form TR-41, a Power of Attorney, to finish assigning the title to the buyer.

 If there is a lienholder on the title, you'll need to complete Form TR-150 and have it notarized or get a letter from the lienholder to release the lien.

 If the vehicle is titled in another state, you may need to have a vehicle inspection.